coralogix/terraform-coralogix-aws/examples/firehose/selected-namespaces-filter-metric-names-cloudwatch-firehose/README.md

 * privatekey --> Coralogix account logs privatekey Since the privatekey is private and we cant put it hardcoded, it can be exported instead of insert it as an input each time: export TF_VAR_coralogix_privatekey="your-coralogix-private-key"
-* include_all_namespaces --> this variable needs to be set to 'false' to disable the creation of all available cloudwatch namespaces
 * include_metric_stream_filter --> List of inclusive metric filters for namespace and metric_names.
 For the full list of the available namespaces, please see [namespaces list](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/aws-services-cloudwatch-metrics.html).
 To view available metric names of selected namespace, please see [view available metric names](https://docs.aws.amazon.com/AmazonCloudWatch/latest/monitoring/viewing_metrics_with_cloudwatch.html)